Horniman School Curriculum

 In addition Year 2 and Year 6 perform a play with the other year groups making up the choir.
 Children are involved in making props and costumes.
-Last year Year 6 performed Bugsy Malone and Year 2 performed Whoops-a-Daisy Angel.
+In recent years Year 6 have performed Bugsy Malone, Alice in Wonderland and Shakespeare Rocks!
+Year 2 have performed Whoops-a-Daisy Angel and Strictly the Nativity.

 All classes perform a class assembly in the Spring term, based on their current topic to which parents/carers are invited.
 These include presenting drama, songs, animations, films and other work from their current learning.

 We also regularly invited drama groups to perform at school and organise visits to theatres.

 We believe in providing high quality sports and fitness provision to help our children live a healthy lifestyle.

 Physical Education is taught by a specialist sports coach as well as by class teachers.